 They also took guns and ammunition, and clothes and

-Some travelers also brought cattle and chickens to
+Some travellers also brought cattle and chickens to provide food.